 of the divine nature [Part 1]

 Before Adam’s fall, he had a human nature but not a sin nature.
 He possessed attributes unique to man.
 When Adam fell, he acquired a sin nature (Ro 5:12).
-Now he possessed two natures: a human nature and a sin nature.
+Now he possessed two natures: human nature and a sin nature.
 A better term for “nature” in this context might be “capacity.”
-Adam in the fall acquired a capacity for sin.
+Adam, in the fall, acquired a capacity for sin.
 When a person becomes a Christian, he receives a capacity toward God.

-The addition of the sin nature in Adam produced a drastic spiritual change but not a metaphysical change in him.
+The addition of Adam’s sin nature produced a drastic spiritual change but not a metaphysical change in him.
 He still was the same person he was before the fall.
-Therefore, his sin nature is a disposition rather a change of attributes unique to his human nature.
+Therefore, his sin nature is a disposition rather than a change of attributes unique to human nature.

-In conflict with the sin capacity, the Christian can claim his legal right to reject the mastery of the sin nature because of his identity with Christ’s death.
+In conflict with the sin capacity, the Christian can claim his legal right to reject the sin nature’s mastery because of his identity with Christ’s death.

 The non-Christian only has the sin nature but not the divine nature.
 The sin nature is totally depraved.
 This means that by possessing the sin capacity, the non-Christian is depraved in reference to God.
 This does not mean that he cannot do right morality according to human standards.
 It does mean that his morality is worthless to the absolute righteousness of God (Ro 8:7).

 The non-Christian has inherent hostility toward God’s will (Ro 8:7).
 This does not mean that the old nature will always act as badly as it is capable.
-The non-Christian does many moral and humanitarian things but he does them apart from God.
-He operates essentially apart from God and his life revolves around himself.
+The non-Christian does many moral and humanitarian things, but he does them apart from God.
+He operates essentially apart from God, and his life revolves around himself.
 His orientation is man-centered rather than God-centered.
-His chief end is himself rather than God (Ep 2:3).
-This is why man must be born again because in his own nature he will not orient to God (Jn 3:19).
+His chief end is himself rather than God (Eph 2:3).
+This is why man must be born again because, in his own nature, he will not orient to God (Jn 3:19).